Live Help NOW 800-809-3776

 The doctor selected to conduct the independent medical examination will be chosen from a list of specialists maintained by the Indiana Board of Worker’s Compensation.
 The Board typically orders the employer to pay for the examination.

-What to do if your claim is denied
+What to do if your claim is denied?

-Worker’s compensation claims are handled initially by employers in Indiana or the employer’s insurance provider.
+Workers’ compensation claims are handled initially by employers in Indiana or the employer’s insurance provider.
 Most claims are settled without a dispute.
 But if a dispute arises about a claim or you disagree with the termination of your benefits, you may file a claim with the Indiana Worker’s Compensation Board.

 The Ombudsman division of the Indiana Worker’s Compensation Board may be able to help informally to resolve a disagreement between you and your employer.
-If the Ombudsman is unable to settle the dispute, you have a right to request a formal hearing before a worker’s compensation judge.
+If the Ombudsman is unable to settle the dispute, workers have a right to request a formal hearing before a worker’s compensation judge.

 You may request a hearing by the Worker’s Compensation Board by filing an Application for Adjustment of Claim and submitting it to the Worker’s Compensation Board.
 You are not required to have an attorney represent you at a hearing.
 It is recommended that the injured worker has an attorney.

-To comply with the statute of limitations in the Indiana Worker’s Compensation Act and be eligible for benefits, you must file an Application for Adjustment of Claim within two years of the date of the injury.
+To comply with the statute of limitations in the Indiana Worker’s Compensation Act and be eligible for benefits, workers must file an Application for Adjustment of Claim within two years of the date of the injury.
 The calculations of time limits can be very complicated.
 You should consult with an attorney if there is a dispute about the time limits of a worker’s compensation claim.

 A worker’s compensation judge may order that an injured worker receive medical treatment and may approve compensation for a temporary total disability, permanent partial impairment or permanent total disability.